-As a result of advances in printing and image-reproduction technologies, by the late nineteenth century, maps and globes had become affairs of everyday life in Western nation-states.
-Atlases, such as Blackie's Imperial Atlas of Modern Geography (1860), were standard fare in children's education in the late nineteenth century.
+As a result of advances in printing and image-reproduction technologies, by the late 19th Century, maps and globes had become affairs of everyday life in Western nations.
+Atlases, such as Blackie's Imperial Atlas of Modern Geography (1860), were standard fare in children's education in the late 19th Century.
 The classroom globe served to instruct pupils as to the shape of their nation and its role in an all-encompassing geopolitical space.
-In the first half of the twentieth century, touring maps sponsored by advertisers accompanied the rise of the automobile.
-Between the 1920s and 1960s, over 5 billion maps were given away at US gas stations alone.
-In the early twenty-first century, with the increasing availability and accuracy of civilian geographic information system (GIS) data, online services such as Map-Quest and GoogleEarth offer free, searchable databases composed of millions of satellite map images.
-Denis Wood estimates that 99.99% of all maps have been made in the last 100 years.
+In the first half of the 20th Century, touring maps sponsored by advertisers accompanied the rise of the automobile.
+Between the 1920s and 1960s, over 5 billion maps were given away at United States gas stations alone.
+In the early 21st Century, with the increasing availability and accuracy of civilian geographic information system (GIS) data, online services such as MapQuest, OpenStreetMap, and GoogleEarth offered free, searchable databases composed of millions of satellite map images.
+Denis Wood estimates that 99% of all maps have been made since 1800.